apache/usergrid/docs/data-queries/query-language.md

 the user's experience.
 For example, apps can capture the exact location where a picture was taken or a message was created.

-App services support geolocation on any entity, both built in (e.g., users, groups) and user defined.
+Usergrid support geolocation on any entity, both built in (e.g., users, groups) and user defined.

 To add a location to any entity, include the following member to the